tylert/freq-lists/README.rst

     # Create new stock codeplugs for mobile and handheld radios
     ./generate_codeplugs.sh

-    # Do some manual stuff in your desired CPS tool(s)
+    # Do some manual stuff using your favorite CPS tool(s) here
     # ...

     # Stamp a unique CCSS7 DMR ID onto each specific radio